-Surgery is usually the last resort but may include urinary diversion or an artificial sphincter.
+Surgery is usually the last resort but may include urinary diversion, bladder augmentation, or an artificial sphincter.

-If you are experiencing incontinence symptoms then contact the board-certified urologists at Urology of Greater Atlanta.
-They provide state-of-the-art testing to identify the issue causing your incontinence and personalized treatment plans to restore normal bladder function.
+If you are experiencing incontinence symptoms, contact the board-certified urologists at Urology of Greater Atlanta.
+We provide state-of-the-art testing to identify the issue causing your incontinence and personalized treatment plans to restore normal bladder function.

 Call our practice today or schedule a consultation online for the quality care you’re looking for.
 We have multiple offices throughout Georgia for your convenience.